cs-uob/COMSM0049/docs/labs/LAB7.md

 You should see the output of your module, but it should not be on the list!
 If you don't use `unhide` the module cannot be uninstalled!
 Think carefully about when/how `unhide` should be used.
+You may need to purse further, in the lab to find a solution.
+In the meantime, you can restart the VM if you want to get back to a state where your module is not loaded.

 ## Step 2: Wrapping system calls